shunqiliu/Job-search-recommendation/README.md

 # Recommend jobs by given profile
-## This project more like the function: screening resumes
+The main idea of this project is to implement the function: screening resumes.
+Using machine learning method to identify if a given profile is suitable for a certain job position.
+Instead of giving a definitive identification, the recommend system shows the probability of "adaptability", as a reference for recruiters to make judgments.

-## The project includes word2vec, naive bayes
-## Using the genism library as the baseline (contrast)
+The project includes word2vec, naive bayes.
+Using the genism library as the baseline (contrast)

 The raw data comes from Upenn courses, which cannot shown to public.